Are Hylines (Isa Browns) for you?

 Posted by Susan Lenz on

-Hylines are an incredibly popular chicken choice, and that is mainly because they are the producers of the big brown eggs that you buy on supermarket shelves.
+Hylines are an incredibly popular chicken choice, and that is mainly because they are the producers of the big brown eggs that you buy on supermarket shelves, but they are also a wonderful interactive pet that is super friendly and inquisitive.
 Although they have an excellent reputation for egg laying, 95% will meet this reputation, 4% will be mediocre layers and 1% complete dud layers.
 We are referring to an animal with has natural variances, not a machine (which honestly, I think some people forget sometimes).

 Please be aware that the name ISA Brown (what HYLINES are often referred to) is actually a brand, much the same as Toyota or Samsung.
 The ‘ISA’ stands for “Institute de Selection Animale” – a French company that developed the breed in 1978 as a battery hen for optimum egg production.
 The ‘Brown’ refers to the chicken feather colour.
 There is also an ‘ISA White’ but this isn’t available in Australia.
 Biaida Poultry have the Australian rights to market the name ‘ISA Browns’.

-Like everything that dominates the market, there are a other commercial hybrid chickens (such as Gingerham, Bonds Brown Hi-sex or Lohman) which are often indistinguishable in looks and egg production.
-Some sellers use the term ISA Brown quite loosely but upon further questioning will say that they ‘breed their own’ – please be aware that although they may be breeding a similar looking chicken that is robust, healthy and a great producer of eggs, they are not true ISA Browns.
-Either way you should be able to discuss the origins of your ISA Brown chickens from the person you are buying it from.
+Like everything that dominates the market, there are other commercial hybrid chickens (such as Lohman) which are often indistinguishable in looks and egg production.
+Some sellers use the term ISA Brown quite loosely but upon further questioning will say that they ‘breed their own’ – please be aware that although they may be breeding a similar looking chicken that is robust, healthy and a great producer of eggs, they are not true Hylines.
+Either way you should be able to discuss the origins of your chickens from the person you are buying it from.

 The ISA Brown, or HYLINE, is not recognised as a breed as it a hybrid, meaning that the girls (hens) hatch out a different colour to the boys (roosters) – ideal for the commercial egg industry.
-Also, if you mate the rooster to a hen you will not produce an ISA Brown chicken which is another component of producing a hybrid chicken.
-The ISA Brown is not a recognised in poultry shows and cannot be judged as there is apparently no breed standard for them.
-Word on the street has it that the genetic make up of an ISA Brown is a closely guarded secret, much like the secret recipes of some well known restaurants so this is a topic of much speculation in the chicken world.
-What is known is that there is a fair bit of New Hampshire chicken in there…
+Also, if you mate the rooster to a hen you will not produce an Hyline chicken which is another component of producing a hybrid chicken.
+The Hyline is not a recognised breed in poultry shows and cannot be judged as there is apparently no breed standard for them.
+Word on the street has it that the genetic make up of a Hyline is a closely guarded secret, much like the secret recipes of some well known restaurants so this is a topic of much speculation in the chicken world.
+What is known is that there is a fair bit of New Hampshire chicken in there and i suspect some Rhode Island Red.

 Temperament

 Hylines are a great starting point for people who are new to chickens as they get along with humans extremely well and will give you a fantastic number of eggs.
-They are a great choice for those with children, whether they are at home or in an educational setting.
-They can be quite affectionate, often happy to be patted or a cuddled – especially when they learn that you are the provider of food and treats!
+They are hardy and easy to care for, and they are a great choice for those with children, whether they are at home or in an educational setting.
+They can be quite affectionate, often happy to be patted or a cuddled, especially when they learn that you are the provider of food and treats!
+Beware though, if you feed them at your back door with a ocassional crust from your sandwich, bets are on that's where they will wait for you (and poo!) daily!

-They are however, quite ‘chookist’ in so far that once they are part of an established flock they can be quite brutal to newcomers.
-This can be overcome by ensuring that any new additions to a flock which has ISA Browns are of a similar size (if not bigger) and have plenty of room to run away until the new pecking order is established.
-We also recommend having more than one food and water station to decrease the chances of the newcomers being denied access to food and water by the more dominant ISA Brown.
+They are however, quite sassy in so far that once they are part of an established flock they can be quite brutal to newcomers.
+This can be overcome by ensuring that any new additions to a flock which has hylines are of a similar size (if not bigger) and have plenty of room to run away until the new pecking order is established.
+We also recommend having more than one food and water station to decrease the chances of the newcomers being denied access to food and water by the more dominant Hylines.

 Egg numbers

-ISA Browns (or it’s brand name competitors) are the producers of the big, brown eggs that you will find in most egg cartons.
-Egg for egg, ISA Browns are a great value chicken producing over 300+ eggs for an initial investment of $35 per bird.
+Hylines (or it’s brand name competitors) are the producers of the big, brown eggs that you will find in most egg cartons in the grocery store.
+Egg for egg, Hylines are a great value chicken producing over 300+ eggs for an initial investment of around $60 per bird.
 This can only really be compared to other pure breed chickens or commercial layer strains of chickens which were used originally for egg production (i.e..
 The Australorp or Leghorn).
-They are also bred to begin laying at around 20-22 weeks of age, much younger than the 24 weeks plus of a pure breed chicken.
+They are also bred to begin laying at around 16-22 weeks of age, much younger than the 24 weeks plus of a pure breed chicken.

-One downside to the fact that they will lay abundantly for the three years of their life is the fact that the ISA Brown can look quite “moth eaten” and will often have a loss of feathers around its neck and/or bottom.
+One downside to the fact that they will lay abundantly for the three years of their life is the fact that the Hyline can look quite “moth eaten” and will often have a loss of feathers around its neck and/or bottom.
 This is because they will direct the protein they gain from food into egg production instead of feather production, but a boost of protein will help for feather regrowth and continue their laying.
+It is vitally important the hylines are fed a meat protein pellet or crumble adlib (not vegetarian feeds or grain mixes).
+Extra protein can be offered in the way of meal worms and supplements.

 Broodiness

-Although Hylines have a reputation of not becoming broody, it is necessary to remember that in a commercial caged egg environment there would be at least 6 chickens in a space 1m wide and 50cm deep with no actual nesting area (or access to natural light really).
+Although Hylines have a reputation of not becoming broody, and largely the breeds they have been developed from it has been "bred out of them", it is necessary to remember that in a commercial caged egg environment there would be at least 6 chickens in a space 1m wide and 50cm deep with no actual nesting area (or access to natural light really).

 In a backyard setting, Hylines are in a much better environment and do become broody (and are capable of being good mothers to chicks).
 Again, we are talking about a living animal with natural urges.